timngmsft/prompt-drive/README.md

 ### Sending Prompts to Copilot

 1. Right-click on a prompt file in the tree view
-2. Select "Send to Copilot" from the context menu
+2. Select "Send to Copilot" from the context menu.
+You can choose between "ask" and "agent" mode in Copilot.
-3. The prompt content will be sent to the active Copilot Chat or Copilot Edits window
+3. The prompt content will be sent to Copilot and executed in Copilot

 ## Storage